-An I color diamond is high on this scale, in a range described as “near colorless” by gemologists which includes G, H, I and J colors.
+An I color diamond is high on this scale, in a range described as “near colorless” by gemologists which include G, H, I, and J colors.
 There are only 5 higher color grades, while there are 17 grades lower than an I color diamond.

 Considering its position in the scale, a grader giving a diamond I color is really describing an absence of color: Most of the world’s diamonds have some traces of yellow or brown, caused by chemicals in the earth where they formed.
 Diamonds with stronger levels of yellow and brown, as well as colors other than yellow or brown are categorized as fancy colored diamonds and graded using a different scale.

 Wondering which of the many diamond colors is best for you?
 Our elite list of vetted vendors like Whiteflash and James Allen are experts at listening and helping you determine which combo of the 4Cs is perfect for you - and nicely in budget.
 Contact Us and get help today.